DataDog/kics/documentation/rules/terraform/azure/ssh_is_exposed_to_the_internet.md

 ---
-title: "SSH Is Exposed To The Internet"
+title: "SSH is exposed to the Internet"
 group-id: "rules/terraform/azure"
 meta:
   name: "azure/ssh_is_exposed_to_the_internet"
   id: "3e3c175e-aadf-4e2b-a464-3fdac5748d24"
-  display_name: "SSH Is Exposed To The Internet"
+  display_name: "SSH is exposed to the Internet"
   cloud_provider: "azure"
   framework: "Terraform"
   severity: "MEDIUM"